The Get5 Campaign

 Why five donors?

 Because getting 5 donors makes you a fundraising hero.
-You're putting yourself out there in a big way and making your walk really count.
+You're putting yourself out there in a big way and making your RIDE really count.
 You can't predict what your donors will give, but chances are your results will be fantastic!
-And if every walker like you gets 5 donors, the charity you're walking for will do great and get 5 times the attention!
+And if every participant like you gets 5 donors, the charity you're supporting will do great and get 5 times the attention!

 Yeah, but why 5 specifically?